 Most South African hospitals provide quality health care services.
 Private hospitals, for their part, are famous in the field of medical tourism.
 In all cases, rates are quite affordable with regard to the quality of health care services provided.

 Note that foreign nationals have to subscribe to a health insurance (also called medical aid locally) to be entitled to either public or private health care services.

 Public health system

 Public hospitals in South Africa are improving continuously.
-To date, the country hosts not less than 162 sanitary districts.
+To date, the country hosts no fewer than 162 sanitary districts.
 A new administrative structure is currently being studied so as to ease the access to health care service in rural regions.

-Private health system
+Private healthcare system

-Health care for expats
+Healthcare for expats

 Whether you have moved temporarily or permanently to South Africa, you should have no trouble accessing to healthcare.
 Nevertheless, you will have to produce either your health insurance card or its reference number.
 With some exceptions, all relating fees are refunded by your health insurance.

 As mentioned above, fees applied by public hospitals and clinics will vary according to your income.
 For private care, you need to pay.
 On the whole, you’ll probably find that doctor and hospital fees are generally much lower in South Africa than in many more economically developed countries.
 You can use your own health insurer or you can shop around and choose from a variety of South African insurers.

 Good to know: